Adjusting to Life with a New Ileostomy

 Reply to Anonymous

 Eating real food definitely feels good.
-Took a while to get my appetite back.
-The extra chewing is a bit annoying since I used to basically swallow my food whole, but what can ya do.
+It took a while to get my appetite back.
+The extra chewing is a bit annoying since I used to basically swallow my food whole, but what can you do.

 If I'm doing this well this early, I'm optimistic about the future.
 Can't wait to start eating fruits and veggies again.
-Thankfully I'm not a big fan of corn anyways.
+Thankfully, I'm not a big fan of corn anyway.

 Danno